Ninjastrike/SOC-Log-Analysis/dns-threat-detection-splunk/README.md

 | sort - count
 ```

-Detects repeated DNS queries within fixed time intervals, which may indicate automated behaviour or beaconing activity associated with malware.
+Detects repeated DNS queries from the same source, which may indicate automated communication with external infrastructure.

 ---